fran6cu/epcsd-spring-showcatalog/README.md

     - Postgresql
     - Adminer

-4. Verify docker containers are running with command
+4. Verify containers are up and running with command
 ```
 docker ps
 ```